Awesome-Support/Awesome-Support/readme.txt

 == Changelog ==

 = 6.1.1
 * Fix
-	* When activating Client ticket with Version 6.1.0 SHOW EMPTY notice
+	* When activating Client tickets add-on with Version 6.1.0 SHOW EMPTY notice
 	* Fixed security vulnerability
-	* 4161890 - Errors when Awesome Support and WooCommerce are Enabled on PHP version 8.x
+	* Errors when Awesome Support and WooCommerce are Enabled on PHP version 8.x
 	* Conflict with Email Support Add-on
 	* SSL verify throw warnings
-	* Registration form does not remember completed fields #683
+	* Registration form did not remember completed fields.
+Now these fields are saved properly
-	* When using the "Awaiting for Reply" status, not all of those tickets are shown with that filter
+	* Now all the ticket with the "Awaiting for Reply" status filter are displayed
+	* Fixed login issue with the Guest tickets add-on on PHP 8.0
+	* fileinfo.dll extension not enable on server caused Drap-dop file not working
 * New Feature
-	* Q 202215 - show the image attached on the ticket, in the print file
+	* You can show the image attached on the ticket, in the print file.

 = 6.1.0